A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Computational Results

-Our second comparison is on the largest differences between the lower bounds and the actual optimal values in every group, i.e., $\textrm{opt}-\textrm{LB}$, as shown in Figure \ref{figure: results_1-1-3_compare-LB-WH-aGap}.
-Obviously, the overall trend in Figure \ref{figure: results_1-1-3_compare-LB-WH-aGap} largely agrees with that in Figure \ref{figure: results_1-1-1_compare-LB-WH-rGap}, showing LB4 outperforms other lower bounds.
+Our second comparison is on the largest differences between the lower bounds and the actual optimal values in every group, i.e., $\textrm{opt}-\textrm{LB}$, as shown in Figure \ref{figure: results_compare-LB-WH-aGap}.
+Obviously, the overall trend in Figure \ref{figure: results_compare-LB-WH-aGap} largely agrees with that in Figure \ref{figure: results_compare-LB-WH-rGap}, showing LB$_4$ outperforms other lower bounds.
 We highlight two more points.
 The first one is that existing lower bounds are actually close to each other and demonstrate similar patterns.
-Nevertheless, LB4 could be very different from them.
-Note that LB4 could be 4 relocations larger than LB1 in group 5-4, while other lower bounds are not more than 2 relocations than LB1.
-Another one is that, in the worst case, LB4 is less than the optimal value by just a couple of relocations.
-This observation is critical to our IS algorithms, which indicates that their convergences can be achieved in only a couple of iterations if LB4 is adopted for initializations.
+Nevertheless, LB$_4$ could be very different from them.
+Note that LB$_4$ could be 4 relocations smaller than LB$_1$ in group 5-4, while other lower bounds are not more than 2 relocations than LB$_1$.
+Another one is that, in the most of worst cases, LB$_4$ is less than the optimal value by just a couple of relocations.
+This observation is critical to our IS algorithms, which indicates that their convergences generally can be achieved in only a couple of iterations if LB$_4$ is adopted for initializations.

-In Figure \ref{figure: results_1-1-2_compare-LB-WH-pOpt}, we finally present and compare the percentages of instances over which the lower bounds are equal to the optimal values.
-Again, our LB4 has a clearly better performance over all existing lower bounds over all instances.
-In particular, for instances of small scales, our LB4 is very likely (more than 70\%) to be the optimal value.
-Certainly, with larger height limit, such possibility becomes smaller, which can be explained by the increasing complexity of larger instances.
+In Figure \ref{figure: results_compare-LB-WH-pOpt}, we finally present and compare the percentages of instances over which the lower bounds are equal to the optimal values.
+Again, our LB$_4$ has a clearly better performance over all existing lower bounds over all instances.
+In particular, for instances of small scales, our LB$_4$ is very likely to be the optimal value.
+Certainly, with {larger height limits and more stacks}, such possibility becomes smaller, which can be explained by the increasing complexity of larger instances.